Ex-tennis star Bob Hewitt guilty of raping girls in S.Africa

-Hewitt won numerous Grand Slam events during his career in the 1960s and 1970s and was named to the International Tennis Hall of Fame in 1992.
+Hewitt won numerous Grand Slam doubles titles during his career in the 1960s and 1970s and was named to the International Tennis Hall of Fame in 1992.

-But his name was removed from the hall of fame in 2012, following allegations that he sexually abused girls he coached.
+But his name was removed from the hall of fame in 2012, following sexual abuse allegations.

 Hewitt was born in Dubbo, Australia but has spent much of his life in South Africa.

 He has been supported throughout the trial by his wife Dalaille.